- Instructions for Form 706-A - Introductory Material

 We ask for the information on this form to carry out the Internal Revenue laws of the United States.
 We need it to figure and collect the right amount of tax.
 Subtitle B, Estate and Gift Taxes, of the Internal Revenue Code, imposes a tax in some cases on qualified heirs who dispose of property valued under special valuation rules.
 This form is used to determine the amount of the taxes that you owe.
 Section 6011 requires you to provide the requested information if the tax is applicable to you.
 Section 6109 requires you to provide your identifying number.

 Generally, tax returns and return information are confidential, as required by section 6103.
-However, section 6103 allows or requires the Internal Revenue Service to disclose or give such information shown on your Form 706-A to the Department of Justice to enforce the tax laws, both civil and criminal, and to cities, states, the District of Columbia, U.S. commonwealths or possessions, and certain foreign governments for use in administering their tax laws.
-We may also disclose this information to other countries under a tax treaty, to federal nontax criminal laws, or to federal law enforcement and intelligence agencies to combat terrorism.
+However, section 6103 allows or requires the IRS to disclose or give the information shown on your tax return to others described in the Code.
+For example, we may disclose your tax information to the Department of Justice for civil and criminal litigation, and to cities, states, the District of Columbia, and U.S. commonwealths and possessions for use in administering their tax laws.
+We may also disclose this information to other countries under a tax treaty, to federal and state agencies to enforce federal nontax criminal laws, or to federal law enforcement and intelligence agencies to combat terrorism.
 If you fail to provide this information in a timely manner, you may be subject to penalties and interest.

 You are not required to provide the information requested on a form that is subject to the Paperwork Reduction Act unless the form displays a valid OMB control number.
 Books or records relating to a form or its instructions must be retained as long as their contents may become material in the administration of any Internal Revenue law.